For years, castor oil has been marketed to make your hair grow. But is there any scientific truth to this infamous marketing claim?

 What Is Castor Oil?

 Castor oil is an oil made from a vegetable plant named Ricinus communis.
 The oil is pressed from the castor beans and creates a thick pale yellow liquid.
+According to Wikipedia, “It includes a mixture of triglycerides in which about 90% of fatty acids are ricinoleated.
+Oleic acid and linoleic acid are the other significant components”.

+In other words, castor oil is made of many fatty acids that can help in hair growth, hair thickness, and moisture.
 Believe it or not, back in the day, my grandparents would drink castor oil to relieve constipation, make homemade soaps, and help induce labor for pregnant women.

 I can’t imagine drinking this thick oil, but that was the hear say when my mother would speak about my grandparents and castor oil.
+But now that I think about it, my mother never spoke of using castor oil in our hair.

 Maybe because hair grease was so popular and claimed to already have it listed in the ingredients.
 So I never thought to question this theory.

 Some known benefits of using castor oil for your hair remain that it can help it grow long, make your hair feel and appear thicker, and moisturize your hair and scalp.
+However, I want to explore the natural acids that make castor oil and break down what each actually does for the hair and scalp.

 Organic Castor Oil & It’s Fatty Acids